Upcoming Grant Application Timeline

 2024 Grantmaking Process

-We expect Black Legacy Fund will accept grant applications again early in 2027.
+We expect Black Legacy Fund will accept grant applications early in 2027.
 Updates will be shared when details are confirmed.

 Support the Fund Today